-To all brave souls beneath the deep and those who in the earth now sleep, to soldiers, sailors, every one to whom our God will say, "Well done!", we owe our liberty and our lives, and pray God speed you home.
+To all brave souls beneath the deep And those who in the earth now sleep.
+To soldiers, sailors, every one To whom our God will say, "Well done!"
+We owe our liberty and our lives, And pray God speed you home.

-On a Monument to honor the 6,700 American Merchant Marine Volunteers, who lost their lives in World War II.
+On the Cenotaph Monument honoring the 6,700 American Merchant Marine Volunteers who lost their lives in World War II.